ArcticSnow/TopoPyScale_Documentation/docs/03_configurationFile.md

     # Choose pressure levels relevant to your project and evailable in ERA5 Pressure Levels
     plevels: [ 700,750,775,800,825,850,875,900,925,950,975,1000 ]
-    download_threads: 12    # Number of threads to request downloads with cdsapi
+    download_threads: 1    # Number of threads to request downloads with cdsapi
     realtime: False    # (Optional) Forces redownload of latest month of ERA5 data upon each run of code (allows daily updates for realtime applications)
+    data_repository: google_cloud_storage  # repository from where to download data: cds (copernicus official ERA5), google_cloud_storage (Google archive of ERA5)

   precip_lapse_rate: True     # Apply precipitation lapse-rate correction (currently valid for Northern Hemisphere only)

 #.....................................................................................................